Estecka/mc-ALL-Death-Messages/README.md

 Players also belong to the "named" category, so both styles will be applied to a Player's name:
 The "italic" property is taken from the topmost style; player names will not be italicized.
 The topmost style does not define a "underline" property, so the lower property is used, and player names will be underlined.

+## Commands

+`/alldeathmsg` is the root for all subcommands.
+It requires a permision level of at least 2.

+- `test <entities>` Checks which rules apply to the given entities, and preview their styled name.
+- `see-enabled` Lists all currently enabled rules
+- `disable-all <confirm>` Disables all death message rules.
+- `set <rule name> <rule type> <boolean>` Equivalent to the `gamerule` command, but with a more convenient auto-complete.